huggingface/blog/falcon-180b.md

 ![open_llm_leaderboard.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/162_falcon_180b/open_llm_leaderboard.jpg)

+The quantized Falcon models preserve similar metrics across benchmarks.
+The results were similar when evaluating `torch.float16`, `8bit`, and `4bit`.
+See results in the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

 ## How to use Falcon 180B?

 Falcon 180B is available in the Hugging Face ecosystem, starting with Transformers version 4.33.